lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 * Both these changes make it super easy to spot the various types of post statuses in the admin view
 * Supports all Wordpress Post status values: Published, Future, Draft, Pending, Private, Protected, Sticky (tag only)
 * Support for custom post statuses like Archived via [Archive Post Status](http://wordpress.org/plugins/archived-post-status/) plugin
-* Supports the 4.2 status of the Front Page and Posts Page (blog page) to easily spot those pages
+* Supports the 4.2 status of the Front Page and Posts Page (blog page) to easily spot those posts/pages
+* Supports the 4.3 tags of Scheduled Posts to see upcoming posts/pages
 * Define custom colors using the color picker in the Admin Settings screen
 * Define custom dash icons using the dashicons picker in the Admin Settings screen
 * Enable/disable view in Admin Settings screen